-This flurry of shopping activity also attracts scammers looking to cash in.
-In fact, one in four shoppers reports experiencing fraud during the holiday season.
+In fact, one study found that attempted fraud in the U.S. during the holidays was 127% higher than at any other point in the year.
 Scammers can easily take advantage of the season to make off with your gifts, credit card information, or identity.

-To ensure you can shop confidently and make the most of all the great holiday deals, we’ve gathered six common Black Friday scams to be aware of in 2022:
+To ensure you can protect yourself from online shopping scams and make the most of all the great holiday deals, we’ve gathered seven common Black Friday scams to be aware of this year:

 - Non-delivery scam